liGhun/AppNet.NET/README.md

 AppNet.NET
 ==========

-AppNet.NET is a library which implements all endpoints and object from the App.Net API as documented at [http://developers.app.net/](http://developers.app.net/)
+AppNet.NET is a library which implements all endpoints and object from the App.Net API as documented at [http://developers.app.net/](http://developers.app.net/).

+There is a nuget Package available at [https://www.nuget.org/packages/AppNet.NET](https://www.nuget.org/packages/AppNet.NET)

 ## Model ##